Robeson County DA discusses charges against suspect in death of 13-year-old Hania Aguilar

 New details on investigation

 When prosecutors gave an update on the Aguilar case Monday, they revealed new details about how the case unfolded and defended the decision to not tell the public when the suspect was in custody.

-The DA said DNA was essential in identifying McClellan as the suspect.
+The DA said DNA was essential in identifying McLellan as the suspect.
 Police found the SUV that Aguilar was taken in within a few days and, Britt said, “When the car was found and the car was processed, Mr. McLellan became a suspect.”

-Britt said his office had sufficient evidence to charge McClellan with the evidence from the car.
+Britt said his office had sufficient evidence to charge McLellan with the evidence from the car.
 “As time went on it became very apparent that she was dead,” Britt said, so it was important to find her body and collect more evidence of what happened.